openharmony/developtools_hapsigner/README.md

 #### Introduction

-To ensure the integrity and secure source of OpenHarmony applications, the applications must be signed during the build process.
+To ensure the integrity and secure source of applications, the applications must be signed during the build process.
 Only signed applications can be installed, run, and debugged on real devices.
-This repository provides the source code of the HarmonyOS Ability Package (HAP) signing tool - hapsigner.
+This repository provides the source code of the HAP signing tool - hapsigner.
 This tool can be used to generate key pairs, certificate signing requests (CSRs), certificates, profile signatures, and HAP signatures.

 #### Directory Structure